hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 contented simply to follow!"
 (Ibid., 252-53)

-*108.*     "Ramakrishna Paramahamsa used to begin every day by walking about in his room for a couple of hours, saying 'Satchidânanda!' or 'Shivoham!' or some other holy word." (*CWSN* 1: 255)
+*108.*     "Ramakrishna Paramahamsa used to begin every day by walking about in his room for a couple of hours, saying 'Satchidānanda!' or 'Shivoham!' or some other holy word." (*CWSN* 1: 255)

 *109. A few months before his passing away, Swami Vivekananda said:*